compgenomics2020/Team2-GenomeAssembly/README.md

 # Team2-GenomeAssembly
+Gyuhyon Cha, Hanchen Wang, Kristine Lacek, Shivam Sharma, Shuting Lin

-Pre-running installations
+## Pre-running installations

-1. Firstly, a java runtime environment is needed to install FastQC. this was done by the command wget https://github.com/AdoptOpenJDK/openjdk8-binaries/releases/download/jdk8u232-b09/OpenJDK8U-jdk_x64_linux_hotspot_8u232b09.tar.gz java was then exported to the PATH
+**The java runtime environment** is needed to install FastQC. this was done by the command wget https://github.com/AdoptOpenJDK/openjdk8-binaries/releases/download/jdk8u232-b09/OpenJDK8U-jdk_x64_linux_hotspot_8u232b09.tar.gz java was then exported to the PATH

-2. FastQC was downloaded using wget https://www.bioinformatics.babraham.ac.uk/projects/fastqc/fastqc_v0.11.9.zip and then subsequently unzipped.
+**FastQC** was downloaded using wget https://www.bioinformatics.babraham.ac.uk/projects/fastqc/fastqc_v0.11.9.zip and then subsequently unzipped.
 Permissions were then changed for the fastqc script using chmod 755 FastQC/fastqc.

-3. Fastp Binary was downloaded using wget http://opengene.org/fastp/fastp chmod a+x ./fastp
+**Fastp Binary** was downloaded using wget http://opengene.org/fastp/fastp chmod a+x ./fastp

-# CompGenomics2020 -- Assembly Group
-Gyuhyon Cha, Hanchen Wang, Kristine Lacek, Shivam Sharma, Shuting Lin

 ## Requisite software
 **Prinseq v.0.20.4** -- [PRINSEQ](www.prinseq.sourceforge.net)